 • Hybrid autofocus system

-• Price: $1,269 / £999
+• Price: $1,067 / £1,099

 The Ricoh GR III is a photographer’s camera.
-It’s designed for street shooting, for taking everywhere with you, and for capturing instantaneous moments – and as such, it’s ideal for dramatic, black and white imagery.
+It’s designed for street shooting, for taking everywhere with you, and for capturing instantaneous moments – and as such, it’s ideal for dramatic, black-and-white imagery.
 It has excellent dynamic range, which also helps for monochrome shooting, and its fixed 28mm equivalent f/2.8 lens is versatile in a host of situations.

 One thing to be aware of is that the GR III has no viewfinder, and also no means of attaching one.
 You have to be comfortable composing with the rear screen.
 Also, as we mentioned in our review, its autofocus can sometimes hunt in low light.

 If 28mm is too wide for you, then consider also the Ricoh GR IIIx.
 It’s essentially an identical camera that has a 40mm equivalent lens.
-You can read our full, in-depth review to learn more about it.
+You can read our full, in-depth review below to learn more about it.

 Our review of the Ricoh GR III